Regularity of velocity averages in kinetic equations with heterogeneity: Introduction

 In contrast, when dealing with a heterogeneous drift $\mff=\mff(\mx, \mlambda)$, the direct application of the Fourier transform to \eqref{eq-1-new} yields:

 A natural idea is to employ a commutation lemma to shift the $\mx$-dependent vector $1/\mff$ from inside to outside the Fourier transformation and to get an expressions of the form:

-This approach, similar to the homogeneous case, aims to separate the coefficients of the equation from the Fourier transform of the solution.
-However, to the best of our knowledge, this approach presents insurmountable technical challenges.
+This approach, which seeks to decouple the coefficients of the equation from the Fourier transform of the solution, parallels the techniques employed in the homogeneous setting.
+A related idea appears in \cite{Gerard1990}, where Proposition 3.3---concerned with the commutation between the symbol and the Fourier-Bros-Iagolnitzer (FBI) transform---constitutes a central step in the proof.
+To the best of our knowledge, however, extending this methodology to the level of generality addressed in the present work poses insurmountable technical difficulties.

 We mention here that the notation $A \lesssim B$ signifies that $A \leq C B$ for some constant $C > 0$, which remains independent of the primary parameters.
 For greater clarity, when necessary, we will use $\lesssim_g$ to indicate that the implicit constant depends on $g$.
 We write $A \sim B$ to denote that $A \lesssim B$ and $B \lesssim A$.